 For this recipe, the sticky layer is added right at the end.
 Don’t be fooled though.
 Just because the pork hasn’t been marinating for hours, doesn’t mean it’s not going to taste amazing (I confused myself with double negatives there, but I’m basically saying it tastes amazing even though we’re only glazing at the end).

-This pork actually has three layers of flavour.
-The first coming from being slow-cooked in a pan (I use one similar to this one <–affiliate link) for 2 hours with stock, garlic, ginger, rice wine and a little sugar:
+- This pork actually has three layers of flavour.
+The first coming from being slow-cooked in a pan for 2 hours with stock, garlic, ginger, rice wine and a little sugar:

-The final layer coming from the soy/chilli/sugar/lemongrass and a couple of other ingredients that are stirred together:
+- The final layer coming from the soy/chilli/sugar/lemongrass and a couple of other ingredients that are stirred together, then poured over the fried pork, before bubbling away until thick and glossy.

 That’s it.
 Three layers of flavour in a simple recipe that really does take minimal effort.